smartcontractkit/functions-toolkit/README.md

 ### Local Functions Testnet

+> **Note**
+> Starting from above 0.3.2, Anvil is REQUIRED to use `localFunctionsTestnet`.
+Please run `make install` to install Anvil and all the necessary dependencies.

 For debugging smart contracts and the end-to-end request flow on your local machine, you can use the `localFunctionsTestnet` function.
 This creates a local testnet RPC node with a mock Chainlink Functions contracts.
 You can then deploy your own Functions consumer contract to this local network, create and manage subscriptions, and send requests.
 Request processing will simulate the behavior of an actual DON where the request is executed 4 times and the discrete median response is transmitted back to the consumer contract.
 (Note that Chainlink Functions uses the following calculation to select the discrete median response: `const medianResponse = responses[responses.length - 1) / 2]`).

 The `localFunctionsTestnet` function takes the following values as arguments.